SharePoint/sp-dev-docs/docs/schema/coercion-element-workflowinfo.md

 ---
 title: Coercion element (WorkflowInfo)
-description: The Coercion element (WorkflowInfo) specifies a coercion for converting data from one form to another.
+description: The Coercion Element (WorkflowInfo) specifies a coercion for converting data from one form to another.
 manager: laurawi
 ms.date: 3/9/2015
 ms.audience: Developer